 Getting ready to file your first income tax return as a self-employed person?
-It can seem like a daunting prospect, but with a bit of preparation you should be well on your way.
+It can seem daunting, but with a bit of preparation you should be well on your way.

-You’ll receive a notice to file each year, and you can file your return at any point from then – there’s no necessity to leave it until the last minute.
+You’ll receive a notice to file each year, and you can file your return at any point from then – there’s no reason to leave it until the last minute.
 Most people file their Self Assessment tax return online.
 For this, you’ll need a Government Gateway login.
-Remember that this takes several days to arrive by post, so make sure you apply for one accordingly.
+If you haven't got one yet, it's a good idea to get this sorted as soon as possible.

 When you log in to file your return, you’ll need to answer a series of questions about the nature of your business, any other income you’ve received (including foreign income), and your expenses and income.
 You can choose to write expenses as a single figure, or if your accounts are more complicated, you can break them down.